lgeurts/dwm-dotfiles/README.md

 Huge thanks to my colleagues at Flouze.
 I can't even count the number of times they have helped me when I was lost.

-#### Repo status information:
+#### Current repo status:

-As you can see this repo is not yet fully tested (WIP).
-Please note that I (we) do not provide any warranty or support for this configuration, so use at your own risk.
+This repo is at the moment of writing not fully tested (WIP).
+Note that if you decide to use this configuration we are not liable for any damage, nor will we provide any warranty or support.
+Use at your own risk.